ajstarks/devart-template/project_summary.md

 ## Description

-This entry uses three separate projects that allow artists and programmers "make pictures" using the the Go programming language.
+This entry uses three separate projects that allow artists and coders to "make pictures" using the the Go programming language.
 The projects are:

 * SVGo: a Go library for SVG generation
 * OpenVG: a high-level API to the OpenVG standard, developed on the Raspberry Pi
 * Deck: a Go package for making and serving scalable presentions using a standard markup language

-SVGo was created to automate the generation of SVG, while preserving the standards semantics and philosophy.
+SVGo was created to automate the generation of SVG, while preserving the standard SVG semantics and philosophy.
 SVGo is useful for rendering locally in a browser, in fact using a local server writter in Go, the artist/coder may work with code+picture interactively.

-OpenVG is a higher-level interface to the standard API, inspired by Processing and SVGo, it was designed to leverage the GPU and get programmers to "get to the picture" quickly.
+OpenVG is a higher-level interface to the standard API, designed to leverage the GPU and allow programmers to "get to the picture" quickly.

-Deck was made to explore what makes a compelling presentation, using a standard, lasting and portable markup language, not tied to a vendor.
+Deck was made to explore what makes a compelling presentation, using a standard, lasting and portable markup language.
-Deck the minimal markup elements, and a strict percentage-based layout system.
+Deck uses minimal markup elements, with a strict percentage-based layout system.
 Deck also explores the possibilities of machine-generated presentations, rendering slides from data.

-## Link to Prototype
+## Links

 * [SVGo: a Go library for SVG generation](http://github.com/ajstarks/svgo)
 * [OpenVG: a high-level API to the OpenVG standard, developed on the Raspberry Pi](http://github.com/ajstarks/openvg)